About the Test

 - Fever or chills

-Those who are chronically exposed may have nonspecific symptoms that involve the lungs, kidneys, and nervous system.
-Some of the chronic symptoms may include:
+If you are chronically exposed you may have nonspecific symptoms that involve the lungs, kidneys, and nervous system.
+Some of these symptoms may include:

 - Problems with hearing, taste and smell